corpserot/luanti_lsp_definitions/README.md

 Be on the lookout for scheduled breaking changes.

+## I think this primitive type should get a name, like how `core.Formspec` is just a `string`!
+Please open an issue for discusssion.
+In particular, you're encouraged to read about [*Nominal types*](https://github.com/corpserot/luanti_lsp_definitions/blob/master/MAINTENANCE.md#nominal-types) to help you justify why it should get a name.
+You should also search in this repo's issues if it's already discussed or not.

 ## Why not contribute to [`luanti-lls-definitions by @fgaz`](https://codeberg.org/fgaz/luanti-lls-definitions)?
 For context, that is the existing solution before this library definition was conceived.